EmmaLiTsai/recoverKBTDR/README.md

 						     creates a data frame and was intended to make future depth calculations more accurate after centering.

-			  - zoc.R    		-- contains a preliminary function for zero offset correction (zoc) of the trace before arc removal.
+			  - zoc_functions.R 	-- contains a preliminary function for zero offset correction (zoc) of the trace before arc removal.
 						   This file is modeled after code that can be found in the diveMove package.
 The sample trace in this repo doesn't require zoc before arc removal, but some of the other records have extreme level shifts and drift in depth = 0 within a bout, so I thought this file may be useful to include.
+This file also includes an extra function (zoc_big_drift) to help zoc records that have extreme drift in depth = 0 such that zoc was difficult.

 			  - read_trace.R 	-- contains a function to read in all sample data (trace and time dots) into the global environment.
 First attempt at data abstraction, and contains code to tidy the trace and time dot